Correct-Syntax/correct-syntax.github.io/content/work/openimageio-branding.md

 type: "page"
 ---

-Since OpenImageIO is a library for reading, writing, and processing images I brainstormed concepts having to do with pixels of an image.
+Since OpenImageIO is a library for reading, writing, and processing images, I brainstormed concepts having to do with pixels in an image.

 Inspired by [this image](https://openimageio.readthedocs.io/en/latest/_images/grid-small.jpg) from the OpenImageIO docs, I experimented with multiple variations of a pixel grid.
 The final consensus was a modern, square icon and workmark set in Open Sans bold.